ibm-messaging/cphtestp/README.md

 An interactive session with the running container can be access by:

-'docker -ti <containerID> /bin/bash'
+`docker -ti <containerID> /bin/bash`

-The version of cph contained in this image was taken on 4th August 2017 and built on 64bit xLinux.
+The version of cph contained in this image was taken on 28th November 2017 and built on 64bit xLinux.
 The most up to date cph code can be found here: https://github.com/ibm-messaging/mq-cph